stokpop/netstat-info/README.md

 Note: on linux you can also use `netstat -ant` to only have tcp proto lines in your dumps.

+# thread-dump analysis

+A simple analyzer for jcmd thread dumps is available.

+Usage examples:

+- Analyze all dumps in the default ./thread-dumps directory and print to stdout:

+      java -cp build/libs/netstat-info-1.0.0-all.jar nl.stokpop.ThreadDumpAnalyzer

+- Or specify input directory and output txt file:

+      java -cp build/libs/netstat-info-1.0.0-all.jar nl.stokpop.ThreadDumpAnalyzer thread-dumps thread-dumps-report.txt

+It will report per dump:
+- number of platform vs virtual threads
+- number of virtual threads without a stacktrace
+- top groups of similar threads (by normalized stacktrace)

+It also includes a cross-dump section to see if similar thread groups are still alive over time.

 # build

 To build executable jar: